musx-admin/musx/INSTALL.md

   $ cd ~/projects/mymusx
   ```

-2. Call Python 3.9 or higher and create a virtual environment (musxenv) for musx:
+2. Call Python 3.10 or higher and create a virtual environment for  musx.
+You can use any name, this document calls it *musxenv* :

   ```
   $ python3.10 -m venv musxenv